Belarus migrant crisis: EU Council chief heads to Poland | DW | 10.11.2021

 The head of the European Council Charles Michel is visiting Warsaw to show the EU's support amid the migrant standoff.
 So far, Poland has refused help from the bloc.

-Polish Prime Minister Mateusz Morawiecki is set to host European Council President Charles Michel in Warsaw on Wednesday, as the bloc scrambles to respond to the migrant crisis on its eastern border with Belarus.
+Polish Prime Minister Mateusz Morawiecki hosted European Council President Charles Michel in Warsaw on Wednesday, as the bloc scrambles to respond to the migrant crisis on its eastern border with Belarus.

 Michel's visit is seen as a show of solidarity to Poland.
 After a large group of migrants approached the border from Belarus and attempted to force their way in, the EU has closed ranks behind Warsaw and is decrying the attempted breach as a "hybrid attack" organized by the regime of the Belarusian President Alexander Lukashenko.

+In Warsaw, Michel said he and Morawiecki discussed different measures that could be taken "within the framework of EU unity."

+Michel has already pledged full support to the EU member Poland ahead of his diplomatic trip.

-"Using vulnerable migrants as part of a hybrid attack is beyond contempt," Michel tweeted on Tuesday, pledging full solidarity with the EU member Poland.
+"Using vulnerable migrants as part of a hybrid attack is beyond contempt," Michel tweeted on Tuesday.

 "Member states' borders are EU borders."